hefesto-dev/resume/readme.md

 #### SENIOR SOFTWARE ENGINEER, TECHNICAL LEAD FOR FUNCEME (WWW.FUNCEME.BR),
 2014-2019

-I brought to FUNCEME the culture of to working with version control software Git, and in this way, a several different projects could be easy managed.
-I work a lot with modern C++17 programming language using wxWidget in Windows Platform (Visual Studio).
-I was responsible for improving the user experience using hydrologic network simulator called SIGA (http://www.funceme.br/siga/), using computer graphics concepts.
-In this way, it was possible to load and simulate a huge hydrological system.
-I worked with GDAL (Geospatial Data Abstraction Library) library to improve a method used to calculate the rainfall average in a Basin (Thiessen Method).
-I worked a lot with CMake to create a multi-platform version of SIGA.
-I was responsible for creating a linear programming model (GLPK) to simulates a priority network flow.
-All of this changes improved the overall performance of SIGA and today, it is used by a main government institution of water allocation resources in Brazil (ANA), to help the decision-making process on water allocation.
+I brought to FUNCEME the culture of working with version control software (Git), so, a several different projects could be easily managed.
+I worked a lot with modern C++17 programming language using wxWidget in Windows Platform System (Visual Studio), QT5 in Mac OS X Platform System and I was responsible for improving the user experience and performance of SIGA (Hydrologic Network Simulator System) (http://www.funceme.br/siga/).
+I worked with GDAL (Geospatial Data Abstraction Library) library to improve a method used to calculates the rainfall average in a Basin (Thiessen Method).
+I created cmake files to provides a multi-platform version of SIGA and I was the main responsible for creating a linear programming model using GLPK to simulates a priority network flow.
+All of these changes improved the overall performance of SIGA and today, it is used to help the decision-making process on water allocation by a main government institution of water allocation resources in Brazil (ANA).

 **SKILLS: SOFTWARE AND SYSTEM ARCHITECTURE, GIT, SVN, C++, QT5, WXWIDGETS, CMAKE, LINUX, WINDOWS, MAC OSX, VISUAL STUDIO, GDAL, GLPK, TECHNICAL LEAD.**